 Sadly, the franchise has failed in many ways during its 49-year existence.

-The team has appeared in two World Series (1984 & 1998), but only managed to win one game in the two separate contests.
-The Friars have failed to have a winning season since 2010 and the 2006 season is the last time they made an appearance in the playoffs, losing the series to the Cardinals three games to one.
+The team appeared in two World Series (1984 & 1998) but only managed to win one game in the two contests.
+The Friars have failed to have a winning season since 2010, and the 2006 season is the last time they made an appearance in the playoffs, losing the series to the Cardinals three games to one.
 It has been a sad time for this franchise.

 Though winning a championship has eluded them, not all has been abysmal for the Padres from America’s Finest City.
 The team has many things they could celebrate, but strangely they choose not to.
 One obvious thing is the fact that the franchise has four living players who have won a NL Cy Young Award for the team.
 Randy Jones, Gaylord Perry, Mark Davis, and Jake Peavy are not household names in the world of major league baseball.

 These pitchers might have a great following in Southern California, but it is the responsibility of the team to educate the masses from coast to coast.
 Present baseball fans with the history of this team.
 Educate all fans on the history of the San Diego Padres.

 In running a major league franchise, it goes far beyond just building a corporate brand.
 The Padres have an existence in the community that goes all the way back to 1936.
 That’s 83 years in San Diego.
 The history of this team sells itself.
 With almost 50 years of major league existence, the traditions in this franchise could be huge.
 If they were embraced properly.

 Bringing the before-mentioned Cy Young winners together in a celebratory weekend or specific game would easily be one of the highlights on this franchise’s existence.